 √ Commanding a consistent price – people are willing to pay for the brand over others, and even when it costs more than substitute products or services.

 √ Supported by brand loyalists – the healthy brand makes long-term relationships with consumers who will support the brand financially and boost its reputation with positive word of mouth.

 √ Nurtured – the healthy brand requires care, nutrition, and the right environment to grow.
 It doesn’t sprout up overnight.

-There’s huge possibility for your brand, even if it isn’t performing in all of these categories at the moment.
+There’s a huge possibility for your brand, even if it isn’t performing in all of these categories at the moment.
 You don’t need to know all the answers; you just need to know where you want to go.
-In the next couple weeks, we’ll be writing about all aspects of healthy brands, with strategic insights to inspire your brand to greatness.

 WHAT YOU’LL LEARN:

 - What branding can do for your bottom line